vyasriday/Python/README.md

 # Python

-My Python repository to learn python as I am learning.
+My Python repository to learn python for a beginner